JSOD11/LSM-Tree/src/Roadmap.md

 - Restructure the design of levels to support keys and values that are different sizes.

+- Out of place updates.

 - Deletes.

-- Delayed updates and deletes.
-Add a deletes bit, and when merging only include most recent entry.

 - Add DICT.